im-salman/react-component-export-image/README.md

 The previous way of using an export looked like this:
 > exportComponentAsJPEG(node, fileName, type, backgroundColor, options)

-The new way: pass an object with only the fields you need.
+The new way: pass node & an optional object with only the fields you need.
 - backgroundColor is no longer accepted in this main object, but is accepted in the "html2CanvasOptions" object, which is passed directly to html2canvas

-> exportComponentAsJPEG({node, fileName, type, html2CanvasOptions})
+> exportComponentAsJPEG(node, {fileName, type, html2CanvasOptions})

 - exportComponentAsPDF also accepts an additional pdfOptions object (see introduction)

-> exportComponentAsPDF({node, fileName, type, html2CanvasOptions, pdfOptions})
+> exportComponentAsPDF(node, {fileName, type, html2CanvasOptions, pdfOptions})

 ## Code Samples